evilbaschdi/DisplayRotation/README.md

 # DisplayRotation

-Tool for rotating a display directly from the windows notification bar because of AMD or Nvidia gpu drivers do not offer shortcuts like Intel drivers do.
+A tool for rotating your display directly from the Windows notification bar, designed for users whose GPU drivers that do not offer shortcuts like some drivers do.